DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 The recommendations which need to be followed from the 2024 to 2025 academic year onwards, include requirements for:

-- mentors to train take part in 20 hours of initial training and 6 hours of top-up training in subsequent years
+- mentors to train take part in 20 hours of initial training and 6 hours of top&#8209;up training in subsequent years
 - ITT providers to have lead mentors or a lead mentorship team
-- trainees to take part in ’Intensive training and practice’ sessions (4 weeks for postgraduate courses and 6 weeks for undergraduate courses)
+- trainees to take part in ‘Intensive training and practice’ sessions (4 weeks for postgraduate courses and 6 weeks for undergraduate courses)

 ## ITT reform funding